esplito/coding-notes/epicreact/react-suspense/notes.md

 There are three different ways (which Dodds shows) that we use in React when fetching data when rendering.

-1. Fetch-on-render -> We kind of get a
+1. Fetch-on-render We kind of get a waterfall effect when doing this.
+	Example:
+	We load the code for the PokemonInfo-module -> Then we make the request for PokemonInfo from the GraphQL Pokemon API ->
 2. Fetch-then-render
 3. Render-as-you-fetch